dapr/docs/daprdocs/content/en/developing-applications/integrations/cloud-providers/authenticating-azure.md

 - You'll use the client ID in Dapr manifests to configure authentication with Azure services
 - You'll use the Service Principal ID to grant permissions to an application to access Azure resources

-Keep in mind that the Service Principal we just created does not have access to any Azure resource by default.
+Keep in mind that the Service Principal that was just created does not have access to any Azure resource by default.
 Access will need to be granted to each resource as needed, as documented in the docs for the components.

 > Note: this step is different from the [official documentation](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) as the short-hand commands included there create a Service Principal that has broad read-write access to all Azure resources in your subscription.
 > Not only doing that would grant our Service Principal more access than you are likely going to desire, but this also applies only to the Azure management plane (Azure Resource Manager, or ARM), which is irrelevant for Dapr anyways (all Azure components are designed to interact with the data plane of various services, and not ARM).